Tutorial: Integrate Admin for Spring with Eureka Server for Spring in Azure Container Apps

 az role definition create --role-definition '{ "Name": "Java Component Dashboard Access", "IsCustom": true, "Description": "Can access managed Java Component dashboards in managed environments", "Actions": [ "Microsoft.App/managedEnvironments/write" ], "AssignableScopes": ["/subscriptions/<SUBSCRIPTION_ID>"] }'

-Make sure to replace placeholder in between the
+Make sure to replace the

-brackets in theAssignableScopes
+placeholder in theAssignableScopes

 value with your subscription ID.Assign the custom role to your account on managed environment resource.

-Get the resource id of the managed environment.
+Get the resource ID of the managed environment.

-export ENVIRONMENT_ID=$(az containerapp env show \ --name $ENVIRONMENT --resource-group $RESOURCE_GROUP \ --query id -o tsv)
+export ENVIRONMENT_ID=$(az containerapp env show \ --name $ENVIRONMENT --resource-group $RESOURCE_GROUP \ --query id \ --output tsv)

 Assign the role to your account.

-Before running this command, replace the placeholder in between the
+Before running this command, replace the

-brackets with your user or service principal ID.az role assignment create \ --assignee <USER_OR_SERVICE_PRINCIPAL_ID> \ --role "Java Component Dashboard Access" \ --scope $ENVIRONMENT_ID
+placeholder with your user or service principal ID.az role assignment create \ --assignee <USER_OR_SERVICE_PRINCIPAL_ID> \ --role "Java Component Dashboard Access" \ --scope $ENVIRONMENT_ID

 Get the URL of the Admin for Spring dashboard.